 Eliot Ness of the The Untouchables.
 In the two TV series and in the film, he's the ultimate lawman and takes down Al Capone; in reality, while the Untouchables put pressure on Capone's organization, and Ness weeded out the corruption in Chicago's law enforcement, it was an unrelated IRS operation that ultimately brought down Capone.
-His later life was marked with business failures, alcoholism, and his alleged mishandling of the pursuit of the notorious and still unidentified Cleveland Torso Murderer (in reality, as Public Safety Director of Cleveland, he had little involvement in the investigation).
-Much of his legacy in fiction is the result of his own heavily embellished accounts.
+His later life was marked with business failures and alcoholism.

 Lucilla, sister of the Roman Emperor Commodus has been given a Historical Hero Upgrade in both Gladiator and the 1964 epic The Fall of the Roman Empire (where she was played by Sophia Loren).
 The real life Lucilla was indeed involved in a plot to assassinate her brother... but according to contemporary historian Herodian it was because of her own jealousy and desire for power (in fact he even blames her attempt to have Commodus killed as what made him so paranoid in the first place).

-They Died with Their Boots On also manages to fail history forever by portraying him as a champion of Indians' rights.
+They Died with Their Boots On portrays Custer as a champion of Indians' rights.

-Chris Gardner in The Pursuit of Happyness.
+Chris Gardner in The Pursuit Of Happiness.
 Although somewhat true, he was somewhat more of a Jerk Ass than he was in the film, as Cracked notes here (quote: "he actually didn't even know where the hell his son was for the first four months of the program."